Dugyu/mtc-color-picker/README.md

 - **BTC-MTS**: resilient, but requires verbose imperative coordination.
 - **MTC**: combines the **simplicity of BTC** with the **resilience of BTC-MTS**.

-The demos in this repo are more than just widget samples, they validate the **declarative approach** within Lynx's **dual-threaded programming model**, showing how MTC eliminates the imperative burden while keeping the UI fully responsive under background blocking.
+The demos in this repo serve as a proof-of-concept of the **declarative approach** within Lynx's **dual-threaded programming model**, showing how MTC eliminates the imperative burden while keeping the UI fully responsive under background blocking.

 ---